run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-ticket.md

 --------------------------

-Some items in a ticket's registration depend on the information registered in the CITSmart Platform, for example an employee, group, contract, unit, time of attendance, portfolio with activities and services, as well as links between some configured parameters.
+Some items in a ticket's registration depend on the information registered in the CITSmart, for example an employee, group, contract, unit, time of attendance, portfolio with activities and services, as well as links between some configured parameters.
 Set the parameters 9, 40, 41, 260 and 343.